 - Click the following link to set up an account and apply for Financial Aid: FAFSA Online Form As you are filling out the information, you have the option to click "save" and continue filling out the application later.
 I highly recommend using the following website since it is very helpful and walks you through the FAFSA process step-by-step: https://studentaid.gov/apply-for-aid/fafsa/filling-out Another helpful website is https://www.collegexpress.com/articles-and-advice/financial-aid/articles/applying-financial-aid/how-fill-out-fafsa-step-step/

 - Note important deadlines from your college/university for submitting your FAFSA paperwork.
 It's a good idea to try to complete your application as soon as possible after completing your college applications.

 - A few weeks after completing your FAFSA you will receive a "Student Aid Report" (SAR).
+This Report breaks down the costs of college and it shows you all of the loans and grants you are eligible for from Federal Student Aid.
 Review the SAR to make sure the information on there is correct.
 Re-submit the SAR if you see something incorrect on the form.
 The SAR tells you how much money you will be expected to contribute towards college costs.
 This is called your "Expected Family Contribution" (EFC).
-This number will determine your federal student aid eligibility.
+This number helps determine the amount of your federal student aid eligibility.

 - Review award letters from schools you included as part of your FAFSA application to compare amounts and types of aid being offered.
 This information may affect the school you decide on attending based on how affordable the school is when taking into account the aid they are offering.
 Contact the school's financial aid office if you have questions about the aid being offered.

 Sources of Financial Aid